 This is a chance to get your dog out and about with other dogs and people.
 We go to different places with our dogs.
 Depending on the time of year and the weather, we may go to local pet friendly stores (such as CalRanch, Home Depot, etc.), or parks, take a walk through town, or have a snack together.
 We work on the dogs becoming comfortable in different environments, working with other dogs, and improving their manners.
 Always fun!

-We meet Tuesday mornings at 11 o’clock at predetermined locations.
+We meet Tuesdays at 2 o’clock at predetermined locations.
 I know that is a hard time for many, and may set up an additional day/time in the future.

 If you are interested in joining us, or have a suggestion for another time, send me an email at email@example.com.